Information About Your Rate Plan

 Review your rate options available in the 60-day letter to determine what is the best rate

 plan for you.

 With our available TOU rate plans, you are in control!
 Take advantage of lower electricity prices in the morning, afternoon, and late at night.

 The more you can shift your energy usage to

 when rates are lower, the more you'll save.

 There are three different TOU Rate Plans, and you’ll be switched to the lowest cost TOU plan based on your historical usage.
 However, we understand that many people have had to make changes to their lifestyle recently, so you may want to compare our recommended rate plan with your other rate plan options.
-Note: Customers who migrate to these rate plan options will not receive bill protection.

 This rate plan benefits households who can reduce their energy usage between 4 p.m. to 9 p.m.
 For example, if you end the night early, take advantage of lower rates earlier in the day.

 This rate plan benefits households who can lower their energy usage between 5 p.m. and 8 p.m.
 For example, if you stay up late, try using major appliances like your dishwasher after 8 p.m.

 TOU PRIME is for households with electric or plug-in hybrid vehicles, a residential battery, or an electric heat pump system for water or space heating.
 However, customers transitioning from discontinued rate plans will not be required to attest qualifying equipment when requesting a rate change to TOU PRIME.